Kuper-xx/kuper-xx.github.io/about.md

 title: About
 ---

-Hello, my nickname is `Kuper-xx` on GitHub, and on other social media, it's `kuper_xx`.
+Hello, my nickname is `Kuper-xx` on GitHub, and on other social media, it's `kuper_xx`, I'm from Argentina.
 I consider myself a tech-enthusiast.
 I love programming, for example: Python, JS, CSS, PHP, Ruby, C++, and other languages like Bash, Batch.
 I think this expresses a likely desire for automation with symbols, which makes it easy to see why I like data science and hacking, the description of information, and control over it.

 I also consider myself a tech-optimist, so I also love Bitcoin and cryptocurrencies.
 I think this is a path to the future.
 I don't know if it's for day-to-day usage, but yes to change things in the future, no matter what.